oikos-cash/staking-contracts/README.md

 - Collect & distribute fees
 - Deposit to AMM pools
 - Call exchange
-- Set fee structure % of fees, or % of SNX staked or some combination of the two
+- Set fee structure % of fees, or % of OKS staked or some combination of the two